donnemartin/dev-setup/README.md

 ### But...I Don't Need All These Tools!

-**`dev-setup` is geared to be more of a *reference* for various developer tools you might find useful.**
+**`dev-setup` is geared to be more of an organized *reference* of various developer tools.**

-**You're *not* really meant to install everything.**
+**You're *not* meant to install everything.**

-If you're looking for automation `dev-setup` provides a customizable [setup script](#single-setup-script).
+If you're interested in automation, `dev-setup` provides a customizable [setup script](#single-setup-script).
 There's really no one-size-fits-all solution for developers so you're encouraged to make tweaks to suit your needs.

 [Credits](#credits): This repo builds on the awesome work from [Mathias Bynens](https://github.com/mathiasbynens) and [Nicolas Hery](https://github.com/nicolashery).